Most Profits Passport reviews promise the world if you sign up.

 - David Dekel has a somewhat shady history

-- You have to pay out a lot money before you can promote the system (pay to play)
+- You have to shell out a ton of cash to promote the system (pay to play)

 - Lack of transparency about the real costs involved